mooreds/docs-1/get-started/quickstart.md

 Click the **Commit code** button in the upper right to commit the changes.
 If you then go to the browser tab where your hosted app is open and refresh the page, you'll see the new data.

-TO DO: hint around commit code vs run code (in this quickstart, we'll ask you to either commit or run code, here's how those are different

-TO DO: see if below hint should be moved up to "hosted app" section

 {% hint style="info" %}
-Transposit automatically enables basic hosting, for building and testing and also to share with friends to get feedback while you're mid the development process.
-There's a gated front door (sign in is required) so that only you and the people you've authorized have access to view your application.
+In this quickstart, we'll ask you to either "commit" or "run" code in your operations.
+Commiting code pushes any changes to already deployed operations to your hosted application, while running code allows you to see the results of your current operation code locally in Transposit.
 {% endhint %}

 ## 3. Add a data connector

-TO DO: In order to get data from sources outside Transposit, you need to add them as a data connector.
-This is how you'll be able to import the data stored in that spreadsheet.

-Next we'll fetch the values from the spreadsheet, then filter those values to only return the rows owned by a given email address in the form that the hosted application expects.
+Next you'll need to fetch the values from the spreadsheet, then filter those values to only return the rows owned by a given email address in the form that the hosted application expects.

+To give your application access to data from sources outside Transposit, you need to add each of them as a *data connector*.
+Adding Google Sheets as a data connector will later allow you to query data stored in that spreadsheet:

 * Click on the plus icon next to **Data connections** to add a data connector.
 * Search for **Google Sheets** and add it.

 Notice that you'll be prompted to authorize.
 Transposit allows you to use our oAuth application credentials so you can get instant access to your data.
 But you can also supply your own credentials later on to customize the authorization screen.

-TO DO: clarify above: what is the difference between our and your credentials (see tina's screenshot example for slack) - but also keep in mind that this is just a "dont worry"; maybe make it a hint box

 ## 4. Use SQL to query your data

-TO DO: what is an operation and why are we creating it.
-Now that you've connected your sheets data and given your application access to it, you want to add functionality that allows your application to query the contents of this sheet and view/explore it from within Transposit.
+Now that you've connected your Sheets data to your application, you need to add functionality allowing your application to query the contents of this sheet.
+You'll do this by creating a new *operation*.
+Operations are callable units of work that can be written in JavaScript or SQL.

 * Add a new operation by clicking the plus icon next to **Operations**.
 * Choose **SQL from template** and then choose the template operation `get_sheet_values`.

-TO DO: What this template is doing is showing you all of the possible options that you can call for this operation.
-Roughly, it's showing you what parameters are available to the API, without having to go to the docs.
-Some are required, and some are optional.
+This template shows all of the possible parameters available to the API in this operation.
+Some parameters in Transposit templates are required, and some are optional.

-Here, you only need to specify `spreadsheetId` and `range`.
+For this application, you only need to specify `spreadsheetId` and `range`.
 You can fill in the information for the private spreadsheet you created or copied, and it should look something like this:

 ```SQL
 SELECT * FROM google_sheets.get_sheet_values